VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Property/PropertyEdge.md

 # PropertyEdge ==~object~==

-The `PropertyEdgeType` is a type that represents an edge in a graph database, specifically for properties.
+This type represents an edge in a graph database, specifically for properties.

 ## Fields